bevyengine/bevy/release-content/migration-guides/handle_weak_replaced_with_handle_uuid.md

 pull_requests: [19896]
 ---

-`Handle::Weak` has some weird behavior.
-It allows for a sprite to be given a handle that is dropped **while the sprite is still using it**.
-This also results in more complexity in the asset system.
+`Handle::Weak` had some weird behavior.
+It allowed for a sprite to be given a handle that is dropped **while the sprite is still using it**.
+This also resulted in more complexity in the asset system.
 The primary remaining use for `Handle::Weak` is to store asset UUIDs initialized through the `weak_handle!` macro.
 To address this, `Handle::Weak` has been replaced by `Handle::Uuid`!